 Taxes are collected from the community in the villages by the tax officer in charge of their domicile.
 The collected tax payments were then deposited by the tax officer through royal officials who had been given the mandate by the King.
 The tax collection mechanism had been established by the King at that time so as not to be a burden to the vassal people.
 Regarding the rules and policies in the tax collection system at that time, it was evident that at that time it was quite clear in the regulations and mechanisms for collecting the timing of tax payments, the amount of tax, and the exemption from tax imposition.
-So it can be interpreted that the administration and tax calculations that have been carried out by the Majapahit kingdom are the basis of the accounting mechanism that was well known during the Majapahit kingdom era.
+So it can be interpreted that the administration and calculation of taxes that have been carried out by the Majapahit kingdom is the basis of the accounting mechanism that was already known during the Majapahit empire was quite good and orderly.

-Money as a means of trading exchange for the Majapahit Kingdom
+Money as a means of exchange for trade in the Majapahit Kingdom

 During the Majapahit kingdom, economic and trade activities were growing rapidly.
-This is marked by the increasing number of trade cooperation established by the Majapahit kingdom with foreign nations and Majapahit colony areas outside Java.
+This is indicated by the increasing number of trade cooperation established by the Majapahit kingdom with foreign nations and Majapahit colonies outside Java.
 This results in the existence of money as a means of exchange for trading and buying and selling activities, in which the existence of money is needed because money is a practical means of exchange for goods, easy to carry, durable and can be used as needed (Results of an interview with Mr. Agus Jayadi).

 " In conducting trading activities, the Majapahit kingdom had its own money, namely Gobog money, in the form of a coin with a hole in the middle made of a mixture of silver, lead, tin, and copper.
-In some cases they carry out trading activities, apart from the gobog money, the people of Majapahit also use Uang Kepeng from various dynasties that have ruled the Majapahit kingdom."
+In some ways they carry out trading activities, in addition to the go bog money, the people of Majapahit also use Uang Kepeng from various dynasties that have ruled the Majapahit kingdom "

 From the results of the interview above, it shows that the Majapahit kingdom already had its own money following the development of the ruling royal dynasty at that time.
 However, the initial use of money came from Chinese traders.
-In its development, the Majapahit kingdom then made its own gobog money with smaller sizes and different designs.
+In its development, the Majapahit kingdom then made its own go bog money with smaller sizes and different designs.

-This is by the results of an interview with Bp.
-Agus Jayadi who said
+This is following the results of an interview with Bp.
+Agus Jayadi said